grimicorn/wp-better-attachments/readme.txt

 Allows you to add/edit/attach/un-attach/sort the files attached to your WordPress posts all from the post editor.

 == Description ==
-Allows you to add/edit/attach/un-attach/sort the files attached to your WordPress posts all from the post editor.
+Allows you to add/edit/attach/un-attach/delete/sort the files attached to your WordPress posts all from the post editor.
 Integrates seamlessly with WordPress using the default WordPress attachments type and no configuration needed to add WP Better Attachments to custom post types.

+You can use `wpba_get_attachments( $post->ID )` to retrieve attachments from a certain post or `wpba_get_attachments()` to get the attachments for the current post.

 View more information on GitHub [here](https://github.com/DHolloran/wp-better-attachments/)

+Whats new in 1.2.0 Added attachment title edit, Added attachment caption edit, Added ability to disable post types through settings, Added ability to disable parts of the meta box through settings, Added convenience function to get all attachments as an array

 == Installation ==
 1. Upload `wp-github-recent-commit` to the `/wp-content/plugins/` directory